IgorTimofeev/MineOS/README.md

 * Error reporting system with the possibility to send information to developers
 * Store applications with the possibility to publish their own creations and a system of user ratings
 * An integrated IDE with a debugger and a significant amount of applications
-* Open system API and detailed illustrated documentations
+* Open source system API and detailed illustrated documentations
 * Custom EEPROM firmware with the possibility to select/format the boot volume and Internet recovery
 * Almost complete compatibility with OpenOS software